Frankluox/LightningFSL/README.md

 ## Usage:
-Choose a configuration file in ``configs'' (e.g., set_config_PN for PN model), then modify the first line in run.sh.
+Choose a configuration file in "configs" (e.g., set_config_PN for PN model), then modify the first line in run.sh.

 To begin the running: